TargetWoman - Directory Portal for Women

 Different colors have different effects on human beings.
 The color blue is known to reduce headache; red causes hypertension; digestive problems are relieved by yellow, green and blue.
 Yellow is beneficial in treating certain mental disorders.
 The colors violet and purple are associated with the head; red is associated with the heart and the colors yellow, blue and green are associated with the organs of digestion.

 While the colors yellow, orange and red are associated with the heat of sun and fire, blue, green and violet are symbolic of the coolness of leaves, sea and the sky.
 Warm colors seem closer to the viewer than cool colors.
-Our psychological responses which are subjective play a key role in chromotherapy.
+Our psychological responses which are subjective play a key role in Chromotherapy.
 Primary colors relate respectively to the body, the mind, the emotions and the essential balance between these three.

 The psychological properties of the eleven basic colors are briefly examined below.
 Each of these colors stands for a relative positive and negative character respectively.
 The qualities exhibited by the colors are only symbolic and not specific.